-The second was where Mark had his stand set up with a great assortment of Native American flutes, all hand made and truly unique.
-They had all different notes to them varying from A to E and each one had it’s own unique sound and feel to it.
-It was obvious that he had put a lot of his time and care into making this mini masterpieces.
+The second was where Mark had his stand set up with a great assortment of Native American flutes, all hand-made and truly unique.
+They had all different notes to them varying from A to E and each one had its own unique sound and feel to it.
+It was obvious that he had put a lot of his time and care into making these mini masterpieces.
 I was very tempted to get one myself but I was saving my money for the mead that was available later that day.

 Highly intrigued, my attention was then brought to three cackling ladies sitting under it which of whom I assumed were the culprits of this magnificent scheme.
 Introducing myself, and after a while of friendly chatter, I asked what was going on here with this tree covered in braw’s and panties.
 They informed me that this was “the Exotic Braw Tree of which only blooms with braw’s (and apparently a pair of panties) in the summer while there are three witches under it”.

 After walking around and socializing a bit more, I pulled out my schedule to see what was occurring for the rest of the day, and to my surprise, I noticed a “Mead that Magical Brew” class starting really soon.
 I had heard various things about this mead stuff so it took my attention quickly and then I noticed that it was occurring right under the downed Oaktree by my tent…that was a good enough sign for me!

 Walking into the workshop a little late, I introduced myself, declared that I was over 21, and opened up my chair to sit down and learn.
 My buddy Allen came up right behind me to join the class just as they were passing around the first sample of mead and boy was it delicious!